View and manage your entire Salesforce DevOps pipeline

 • Your entire CI/CD pipeline, end to end.

-• The status of every environment — whether or not any automated jobs are running.
+• The live status of every environment — stable, merging or conflicts.

 • All pull requests with work progressing through the pipeline.